M66B/FairEmail/docs/FAQ-zh-rCN.md

 * The email server is refusing to accept a message, for example because it is too large or contains unacceptable links
 * There are too many connections to the server, see also the next question

 Many public Wi-Fi networks block outgoing email to prevent spam.
 Sometimes you can workaround this by using another SMTP port.
 See the documentation of the provider for the usable port numbers.
-Sometimes you can workaround this by using another SMTP port.
-See the documentation of the provider for the usable port numbers.

 If you are using a [VPN](https://en.wikipedia.org/wiki/Virtual_private_network), the VPN provider might block the connection because it is too aggressively trying to prevent spam.
 Note that [Google Fi](https://fi.google.com/) is using a VPN too.
-Note that [Google Fi](https://fi.google.com/) is using a VPN too.

 **Send errors**

 SMTP servers can reject messages for [a variety of reasons](https://en.wikipedia.org/wiki/List_of_SMTP_server_return_codes).
 Too large messages and triggering the spam filter of an email server are the most common reasons.
-Too large messages and triggering the spam filter of an email server are the most common reasons.

 * The attachment size limit for Gmail [is 25 MB](https://support.google.com/mail/answer/6584)
 * The attachment size limit for Outlook and Office 365 [is 20 MB](https://support.microsoft.com/en-us/help/2813269/attachment-size-exceeds-the-allowable-limit-error-when-you-add-a-large)